7-Day Maui Family Itinerary: The Perfect Week on the Valley Isle

 Departure Tips

 Return your rental car with a full tank.
-The last gas station before the airport rental car return area is right at the airport entrance.
+The last gas station before the airport rental return area is right at the airport entrance.
 Fill up there to avoid the steep fuel surcharges rental companies charge.

 Packing Essentials for a Maui Family Trip